- Studying Law at Yale

 The Robina Foundation Fellowship in International Human Rights funds up to three Law School graduating students or recent graduates to work full time for a year in areas related to international human rights, particularly as international or foreign judicial clerks, international prosecutorial interns, or interns with governmental or intergovernmental agencies, or on independent research projects.

-The International Court of Justice Internship/Clerkship at The Hague, the principal judicial organ of the United Nations, makes available a nine-month internship/clerkship position that is funded by the Law School.
+The International Court of Justice Internship/Clerkship at The Hague, the principal judicial organ of the United Nations, makes available an internship/clerkship position that is funded by the Law School.